reki2000/google-photo-slider/README.md

 googlePhotoApiClientSecret=<YOUR CLIENT_SECRET>
 ```

-## Build

-Open this project from Android Studio 2020.3.a
+Open this project from Android Studio 2020.3.a or later.

 ## Authentication

-For the first launch of this app, Silk Browser will be shown.
+For the first launch of this app, Fire TV's Silk Browser will be shown.
 You can select your Google account to access your Google Photo contents.
 After allowing this app to access Google Photo's contents, you will see the message like `...` on the browser screen.
 Now you can close the browser and get back to this app.
 Slide show automatically starts.